Past CPD Event

 - survive work systems where change is difficult to engender

-The day will include presentations, small group work, pair work and live mapping.
+The day included presentations, small group work, pair work and live mapping.

 Who is it for?